lukso-network/docs/docs/learn/smart-contract-developers/attach-token-metadata.md

 ### Create the metadata transaction

-After you sucessfully tested the contract call by calling the [ERC725Y data key](../../standards/lsp-background/erc725#erc725y-generic-data-keyvalue-store), you can prepare the content by encoding the metadata and calling the `setData()` function on the contract.
+After you sucessfully tested the contract call by calling the [ERC725Y data key](../../standards/lsp-background/erc725.md#erc725y-generic-data-keyvalue-store), you can prepare the content by encoding the metadata. that will be passed into the [`setData()`](../../contracts/contracts/ERC725/ERC725.md#setdata) function of the 🗂️[ERC725](../../standards/lsp-background/erc725.md#erc725y-generic-data-keyvalue-store)-based contract.

 <Tabs groupId="deployment">
   <TabItem value="up" label="Update metadata with a Universal Profile">

+In order to update the metadata using your Universal Profile, the [`setData()`](../../contracts/contracts/ERC725/ERC725.md#setdata) function of the contract can not be called directly.
+Instead, you have to generate the payload of the transaction and execute it by calling the [`execute()`](../../contracts/contracts/ERC725/ERC725.md#execute) function of the Universal Profile.

 ```ts title="scripts/attachAssetMetadataAsUP.ts"
 // Imports ...